skipmarcel/StringFactory.Soultion/README.md

 6. Within the production directory "Factory", run `dotnet watch run` in the command line to start the project in development mode with a watcher.

 7. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.

+## Known Bugs

+No known bugs.

+## License

+Contact skipmarcel@gmail.com with any questions or issues

+Copyright (c) 2023 Tyler Adams